taxigy/travel/portugal/README.md

 evening or close after midday.
 Adjust for it.
 Google Maps will help.

-Sometimes you'll need cash to pay for your food.
+Oftentimes you'll need cash to pay for your food.

+You'll likely be offered with extra plates to share food.
+It's considered normal, even though portion sizes aren't large oftentimes.
+For three persons, it's typical to order 3–4 plates and share them.

+Sometimes the kitchen would be open, but not all positions in menu would be available.
+Waiters know that and will tell at the same moment they give you a menu.

+Choose fish over other options.